Chocolate Assembly Verification

-Cognex ViDi uses deep learning image analysis software to automate the task of locating and identifying multiple features within a single image.
-Cognex ViDi can generalize the distinguishing features of various types of chocolate based on their size, shape, and surface features.
+Cognex AI-based systems and software automate the task of locating and identifying multiple features within a single image.
+Cognex AI-enabled technology can generalize the distinguishing features of various types of chocolate based on their size, shape, and surface features.

-With the ViDi Blue-Locate tool, a user can train the tool to locate each type of chocolate that will need to be found.
-Users can build a database of various types of chocolates for the Blue tool to find, which can then be used for packaging verification.
+With the location tool, a user can train the tool to locate each type of chocolate that will need to be found.
+Users can build a database of various types of chocolates for the location tool to find, which can then be used for packaging verification.

-Once trained, the image can be split into different regions where the Blue-Locate Tool will check for the presence of a chocolate as well as verify that it is of the correct type.
+Once trained, the image can be split into different regions where the location tool will check for the presence of a chocolate as well as verify that it is of the correct type.
 Multiple configurations can also be created for situations where a single line may have variations in packaging.
 In this way, a user can automate the verification of chocolate packaging using just one tool.